 The Greek island attracts mostly families and travelers who seek peaceful and quiet holidays.
 It has all the natural elements that characterize the Cyclades but without the hustle and bustle of the most popular isles.

 For that reason, in recent years, several foreign families mostly from Germany, Sweden, and Norway have bought old houses on the island, renovated them, and spent time there enjoying the serenity of the landscape.

 The town of Sikinos (Kastro) is an excellent example of Cycladic architecture with its picturesque alleys and the church Pantanassa at the center.
 The island’s main attractions are the castle of the Zoodochos Pigi Fountain (1690) and the Diocese of the Roman funerary monument’s monumental façade (2nd-3rd century AD) retrofitted into a Christian church.

 Most of the island’s beaches are in sheltered coves and bays at the foot of rocky headlands.
 One of the most popular, and practically the only one on the island with tourist amenities, is Alopronia, a very long beach with golden sand and crystal clear waters, ideal for diving.

 Agios Georgios, located very close to Alopronia, has crystal-clear waters and pristine beaches.

 To the northeast of Alopronoia is Dialiskari, a small cove that can be reached by boat or on foot.
-It has white sand, crystalline waters and the characteristic blue of the Aegean Sea and it is surrounded by trees that provide shade on hot days.
+It has white sand, crystalline waters with the characteristic blue of the Aegean Sea, and is surrounded by trees that provide shade on hot days.

 Malta is a small cove in the northern part of the island, ideal for relaxing and enjoying total privacy.
 Some ancient ruins are on the top of a hill above the beach.

-The beaches Alopronoia, Agios Georgios and Dialiskari, as well as the island’s unique Black Cave attract many visitors every summer.
+The beaches Alopronoia, Agios Georgios, and Dialiskari, as well as the island’s unique Black Cave attract many visitors each summer season.